-Severe Weather and Route Management 2003
+Severe Weather and Route Management 2005

 The ATCSCC Severe Weather Area was established to address the needs of Air Traffic Control (ATC) and the user community during the summer thunderstorm season, when convective activity creates a major disruption to the normal movement of air traffic.
-With the complexities involved in today's air traffic environment, the Severe Weather Area has evolved into a year-round operation; addressing National Route Program (NRP) issues, offload routings, National Airspace Redesign (NAR) initiatives and various route tests, among others.
-The strategic planning function was established to foster collaboration with the FAA field facilities and user community and develop a Strategic Plan of Operations (SPO) for known and anticipated system constraints.
+With the complexities involved in today's air traffic environment, the Severe Weather Area has evolved into a year-round operation, addressing: National Route Program (NRP) issues, offload routings, National Airspace Redesign (NAR) initiatives and various regional initiatives, among others.
+The Severe Weather Area is truly a national asset, rationalizing National Airspace System (NAS) elements to enhance system efficiencies in an increasingly complex environment.

 During periods of convective activity or other significant system constraints, air traffic facilities will be called upon to favor and accept traffic that is not normally routed through their area.
-All ATC facilities are expected to participate in and cooperate with the SPO, to minimize system delays and balance traffic flows.
+Air traffic facilities will additionally be expected to reroute aircraft within their area of jurisdiction, whether airborne or on the ground.
+All ATC facilities and system users are expected to participate in and cooperate with the SPO to minimize system delays and balance traffic flows.